androguard/androguard/docs/intro/installation.rst

 to  install androguard.

-You can also make use of an `virtualenv`, to separate the installation from your system wide installation:
+You can also make use of an `virtualenv`, to separate the installation from your system wide packages:

 .. code-block:: bash